No products in the cart.

 These five core topics, Self-Awareness, Self-Management, Responsible Decision Making, Relationship Skills, and Social Awareness work together to develop an individual into an empathetic person who is confident and humble.

-Many forms of crimes and issues in society stem from various reasons.
-However, one commonality is the presence of emotions and whether it drives action.
-Emotions will always be experienced, but people need to be taught how to handle them in a healthy and safe manner in order to live a healthy life.
+Many forms of crimes and issues in society stem from various reasons; however, one commonality is the presence of emotions and whether it drives action.
+Emotions will always be experienced, but people need to be taught how to handle them in a stable and safe manner in order to live a healthy life.
 These five core topics will help individuals learn from their emotions, but not let emotions govern their actions.

 Childhood is the beginning of where emotional and behavioral problems start, therefore by having social emotional learning be taught within K-12, children will know how to balance life with emotional intelligence and have an easier time managing their emotions.
 And once children have better skills in managing their emotions, they will have those same skills as adolescents and adults, letting them find more constructive solutions to their feelings and benefitting society as a whole.